Orders, decorations, and medals of the United Kingdom: Honorary awards

 Bob Geldof is often erroneously referred to as "Sir Bob"; he is not entitled to this style as an honorary knight, as he is a citizen of the Republic of Ireland (i.e., he is not a citizen of a Commonwealth realm).

-There is no law in the UK preventing foreigners from holding a peerage (e.g., Newburgh), though only Commonwealth and Irish citizens may sit in the House of Lords.
-This has yet to be tested under the new arrangements.
+There is no law in the UK preventing non-citizens from retaining a hereditary peerage, e.g., for a century Americans held the title Lords Fairfax of Cameron but then became naturalised British seated peers, and also a foreign citizen of Italy is currently the unseated Earl of Newburgh.
+Originally only Commonwealth and Irish citizens were eligible to sit in the House of Lords, however, after the royal assent of Hereditary Peers Act of 2026, all hereditary peers, elected or otherwise, are forever removed the House of Lords.
+This was never tested under the previous arrangements.
 However, some other countries have laws restricting the acceptances of awards granted to would-be recipients by foreign powers.
 In Canada, where the House of Commons of Canada (but not the Senate of Canada) has opposed the granting of titular honours with its (non-binding) Nickle Resolution, then Prime Minister Jean Chrétien advised the Queen not to grant Conrad Black a titular honour while he remained a Canadian citizen (see Black v Chrétien).